downflux/docs/blog/scaling_commands/scaling_commands.md

 Scaling State Mutations via FSM Visitors

 _DownFlux is a real-time strategy game in active development at [github.com/downflux](https://github.com/downflux).
-I have several years of professional software development experience, none of which relates to game development.
-This document does not advocate a general form solution for all state mutation problems, but rather demonstrates a different approach at the command pattern.
+The goal of this project is simply to learn and have fun.
+I have several years of professional software development experience, none of which is in the game industry.
+This document does not advocate a general form solution for all state mutation problems, but rather demonstrates a different view of the command pattern.
 For a more technical and detailed overview of this approach, take a look at the [design doc](https://blog.downflux.com/2021/01/13/arbitrary-command-execution/)._

 _I mix first person plural in this document liberally because it sounds awkward